 Northern California’s wine country lies about 45 miles North of San Francisco.
 There are two prominent valleys, lauded for their beauty and serenity, with rich soils and the perfect climate for growing grapes.
 The region produces some of the finest wines in the world.

-I live and work in the town of…Continue
+I live and work in the town of Sonoma, located at the southernmost part of the Sonoma Valley.…Continue

 Added by Efficiency First California on December 12, 2017 at 3:41pm — No Comments

 For the past couple of years there has been a lot of conversation in the industry about indoor air quality and the health benefits of home performance upgrades.
-Even the certification folks have jumped on the bandwagon, offering special certifications for home inspections that focus on health and indoor…Continue
+Even the certification folks have jumped on the bandwagon, offering special certifications for home inspections that focus on health and indoor air quality.
+There is no question that energy upgrades can…Continue

 Added by Efficiency First California on August 8, 2017 at 10:19pm — No Comments